 The group brings together more than 20 scholar-activists from countries of the Global South with the goal of combining in-depth studies of national, regional, and local processes with a global perspective that recognizes and analyzes the universal manifestations of authoritarian capitalism and universalizing processes that lie beyond the “rising tide” of authoritarianism.
 At the same time, we propose an internationalist perspective on local and regional counter-strategies, a perspective that, while discussing alternative paths and concrete, popular resistance strategies, campaigns, and initiatives, inquires about their potential to pave the way towards internationalist emancipatory transformative strategies.

-The IRGAC currently assembles 12 post-doc fellows working at research institutions in the Global South who are fully funded by the Stiftung’s Global Scholarly Dialogue Programme, as well as a growing number of associated fellows and guest fellows from different countries whose research stays at German universities are funded by the RLS.
-The Research Group holds regular on- and offline meetings and workshops to further develop and sharpen what we understand as global perspectives from the South on authoritarian capitalism and counter-strategies.
+The IRGAC is currently funding twelve post-doc research positions in universities in countries of the Global South, as well as a large number of research stays at German universities.
+The group holds regular on- and offline meetings and workshops to further develop and sharpen what we understand as global perspectives from the South on authoritarian capitalism and counter-strategies.
 We regularly publish new findings and research excerpts on this website, as well as in journals and other publications.
 In late 2022, we published “Global Authoritarianism.
 Perspectives and Contestations from the South” with transcript Verlag.

 The IRGAC is an initiative of the Rosa-Luxemburg-Stiftung, with funds by the Federal Ministry for Economic Cooperation and Development, Germany.

 The research group is coordinated by Börries Nehe, Jan-David Echterhoff is responsible for the project management.